 FGV is one of the world’s largest producers of crude palm oil (CPO), accounting for about 15% of Malaysia’s total annual production of CPO.

-FGV operates in 9 countries across Asia, North America and Europe.
+FGV operates in 9 countries across Asia, the Middle East, North America and Europe.

 FGV is supported by a strong workforce of more than 45,000 people.
 We are focused primarily on three core business sectors: Plantation, Sugar, and Logistics.